TACC/Core-CMS-Resources/README.md

 # TACC CMS Project

-The project-specific CMS code for TACC WMA Workspace Websites
+The project-specific CMS code for TACC WMA Workspace Websites.

+To add resources for a new project, clone `/example-cms`.

-To build such a CMS project, use https://github.com/TACC/Core-CMS.
+To build such a CMS project, use [TACC/Core-CMS](https://github.com/TACC/Core-CMS).

 ## Related Repositories